 Fitness trackers that count steps or monitor sleep or GPS running watches that track your runs are a dime a dozen.
 But what about if you want something to count your crunches or correct your form in the weights section in the gym?

-Thankfully, there's a few wearable devices out there that can serve your muscle-building needs.
-While joggers have long enjoyed the benefits of GPS running watches, the latest gym wearables can guide you on your form, exertion and reps to help you get the best results faster.
+Proper gym trackers are slowly but surely on the rise to help serve your muscle-building needs whether it's for bodyweight workouts or a session in the weights room.
+The latest gym wearables can guide you on your form, exertion and reps to help you get the best results faster.

 Whether you're a die hard gym bunny or just looking for a way to add accurate information from your sessions to your daily activity tracking, there's a wearable to suit you.

 Where older devices that tracked your movement proved useless on the static machines in the gym, the latest crop of heart-rate sensing tech means that you can get an accurate picture of your calorific burn, whether you're hitting weights or indoor cycling.

 Here are some of our favourite wearable gym aids.
 Some are available now, some are coming soon and there's a few we are still having a play with.

 Garmin might be taking a more mindful approach with its latest fitness tracker, but it's not ignoring those who want it around the wrist to sweat it out in the gym.